remembering our past.

 creating our future.

-RCODE’s home is the building that was the former home of New Jerusalem Baptist Church at 315 Fisk Street.
-Our vision is to offer space that complements our mission to rekindle the spirit of Rondo and the preservation of those values that sustained Rondo through the devastation of its community.
-In coordination with the Rondo Commemorative Plaza (RCP) our location offers a unique venue for events; houses the Rondo Research Collection; and includes a small museum for the display of art and artifacts interpreting the Rondo experience.
-In addition, we host events throughout the year, including an annual Juneteenth celebration, Jazz at the Plaza series, movement & exercise classes, opportunities to engage with art and culture, and an annual celebration of Engraved Brick purchasers.
+The Rondo Center of Diverse Expression (RCODE) is a non-profit based in Saint Paul, MN.
+In coordination with the Rondo Commemorative Plaza (RCP), our location offers a unique venue for events, houses the Rondo Research Collection, and includes a small museum for the display of art and artifacts interpreting the Rondo experience.
+We host events throughout the year, including an annual Juneteenth celebration, the Jazz at the Plaza series (in partnership with Jazz Access), opportunities to engage with art and culture, and an annual celebration of Engraved Brick purchasers.

 Rondo plaza